SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 #### Configuring a default value

-In case a gNMI notification does not contain a value for a configured `leaf` it will remain `null` which results in the cell remaining *Not Initialized*.
+In case a gNMI notification does not contain a value for a configured `leaf`, it will remain `null` which results in the cell remaining *Not Initialized*.
 However, there is the possibility to configure a default value to be used instead of `null`.

 This can be configured in the following way: